rweigel/phys305/flux.md

 Although visually it may be obvious that this must be true using Approach I, in the future, we will consider the flux of a general vector.
 In this case, we replace $\sigma \mathbf{v}$ with a vector $\mathbf{E}$ that is not related to the flow of particles and so Approach I is not valid.

-The red line is longer than the black line and $v_r$ is perpendicular to the black arc segment but not the red arc segment.
+The red line is longer than the black line, and $v_r$ is perpendicular to the black arc segment but not the red arc segment.
 The length of the red arc segment is $2\pi d\theta/\cos\phi$ and the component of $v_r$ perpendicular to it is $v_r\cos\phi$.
 The flux through the red arc segment involves the product of its length and $v_r\cos\phi$ and as a result, the $\cos\phi$ terms cancel and the flux through the red line is the same as that through the black line, as expected from Approach I.

 The aguments used in both Approach I and Approach II can be used to show that the flux through a closed line of arbitrary shape as shown in the figure below is also equal to the flux through a circle centered on the source.
 </details>